cseanburns/semantic_web_development/src/4b-schema-org-schema-types-structured-data.md

 - `PoliticalParty`,
 - `LocalBusiness`, and more.

-Digging deeper, if we focus on the `EducationalOrganization` type, we find that it may include:
+Digging deeper, if we focus on the `EducationalOrganization` type, we find that it may include other *Things*:

 - `CollegeOrUniversity`
 - `ElementarySchool`
 - `HighSchool`, and so on.

 Schema.org data types are *transitive* (if `a > b` and `b > c`, then `a > c`).
-For example, the *University of Kentucky* is a `instance` of a `CollegeOrUniversity` type.
+For example, the *University of Kentucky* is an `instance` of a `CollegeOrUniversity` type.
 This itself is a subclass of an `EducationalOrganization`.
 We could go on: an `EducationalOrganization` type is a subclass of an `Organization` type.
 And finally, an `Organization` thing is a subclass of `Thing`.